susam/texme/README.md

  2. Then it feeds the masked input to Markdown parser.
-The Markdown parser cannot see any LaTeX code anymore because they are all masked, so it cannot accidentally render any portion of the LaTeX code accidentally as Markdown.
+The Markdown parser cannot see any LaTeX code anymore because they are all masked, so it cannot accidentally render any portion of the LaTeX code as Markdown.
 The Markdown parser returns a rendered HTML.

  3. The rendered HTML is then unmasked, that is, all mask literals in the rendered HTML are subsituted with the original LaTeX snippets.